getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 Now using Docker experimental
 ```

 So what are you waiting for?
-Stop juggling, and start using dvm today!
+Stop juggling Docker clients, and start using dvm today!
 For more information about dvm, see the project at https://github.com/getcarina/dvm.

 \* **Note:** If you are not using Carina, you may still encounter the Docker